Central Health Equity Policy Council

 Language access efforts

 Limited English proficiency presents a major barrier to accessing services, especially during public health emergencies.
-The Pandemic Committee collaborated with city and county agencies to identify solutions and improve language access, ensuring critical information reaches all members of the community.
+The Pandemic Equity Committee collaborated with city and county agencies to identify solutions and improve language access, ensuring critical information reaches all members of the community.

-Race and Ethnicity Equity Policy Toolkit
+Race Equity Policy Advocacy Toolkit

-The Race Committee created a comprehensive Policy and Advocacy Toolkit to help partner organizations adopt inclusive practices that address racial and cultural disparities.
+The Race Equity Committee created a comprehensive Policy and Advocacy Toolkit to help partner organizations adopt inclusive practices that address racial and cultural disparities.
 The toolkit offers actionable guidance for designing services that better reflect the needs of Travis County’s diverse population.

 Austin breathes vape-free air

-In 2017, the Council successfully advocated for an amendment to the City of Austin’s Smoking in Public Places Ordinance (SIPPO) to include e-cigarettes.
+In 2017, the Policy Council successfully advocated for an amendment to the City of Austin’s Smoking in Public Places Ordinance (SIPPO) to include e-cigarettes.
 This public health win expanded protections in restaurants, bars, parks, and other public spaces, reducing exposure to harmful chemicals and promoting healthier environments for all.

 Learn moreRecess policy: access to unstructured playtime